HomeE-commerceThe Role of User-Generated Video in E-commerce Conversion

 Key Insight: A comprehensive ROI analysis should include: increased conversion rates, higher average order values, reduced return rates, decreased customer acquisition costs, lower customer service costs, and improved customer lifetime value.
 When you add these factors together, most UGC video programs show ROI of 300-500% or higher.

 How does your UGC video program stack up against competitors?
-Benchmarking provides context for your performance and identifies areas for improvement.
+Benchmarking gives context for your performance and points to areas for improvement.

 Track these comparative metrics: